 While not always the case, some women with larger breasts may also experience physical symptoms which a reduction mammoplasty will be able to help with.
-Symptoms can include a backache, neck ache, discomfort in the breasts, or skin irritation.
+Symptoms can include backache, neck ache, discomfort in the breasts, or skin irritation.
 Larger breasts can also result in difficulties experienced while undertaking exercise, or feeling discomfort from bra straps.
 Undergoing a breast reduction can help to reduce these symptoms.

 Am I a good candidate for a reduction mammoplasty?

-Women who have large breasts which they find aesthetically unappealing or experience negative physical side effects from may be interested in a breast reduction.
+Women who have large breasts which they find aesthetically unappealing or experience negative physical side effects may be interested in a breast reduction.